SeeuSim/advent_of_code/2023/README.md

 north-east bend, going along a straight and possibly out of the loop.

 This gives some slight over-counting by 6.
-I verified this using other solutions online, like this one: [link](https://github.com/hyper-neutrino/advent-of-code/blob/main/2023/day10p2.py)
+I verified this using other solutions online, like this one: [link](https://github.com/hyper-neutrino/advent-of-code/blob/main/2023/day10p2.py), and implemented that logic in the function `pipe_maze_two`.

-TODO: Fix overcounting
+I left the original, broken, solution in the function `broken_pipe_maze_two`.

 ## Day 11 - Cosmic Expansion